ryland-goldman/phone-by-mako/README.md

 # How to install the code
 ## Downloading the code
 First, install the Arduino IDE from https://www.arduino.cc/en/Main/Software.
 Download and install the Arduino file for your operating system.
 Download the file `MakoSystem.ino` above, and open the Arduino IDE.
-In the IDE, click File>Open, and open the code for `MakoSystem.ino`.
+In the IDE, click `File>Open`, and open the code for `MakoSystem.ino`.
 If prompted, move into a subfolder.

-## Installing the libraries
+## Installing the libraries and boards
-To install the library for the `Adafruit Feather FONA`, go to File>Preferences, and where it says `Additional Boards Manager URLs`, type the following URL: https://adafruit.github.io/arduino-board-index/package_adafruit_index.json.
+To install the library for the `Adafruit Feather FONA`, go to `File>Preferences`, and where it says `Additional Boards Manager URLs`, type the following URL: https://adafruit.github.io/arduino-board-index/package_adafruit_index.json.
 Also, download the `U8Glib.zip` and `Keypad.zip` files from the `Libraries` folder above.
 Move these files into your documents folder, and into a folder titled `Arduino`.
 Inside, there should be a folder called `Libraries`.
 Put these files there and unzip them.
+Back in the Arduino IDE, click on `Sketch>Include Libraries>Manage Libraries`.
+Search for `FONA` and install the latest version of the `Adafruit FONA Library`.

+## Uploading the code
+To upload code, press `Tools>Board` and make sure `Adafruit Feather 32u4` is selected. `Tools>Programmer` should be set to `USBtinyISP`.
+Finally, the port in `Tools>Port` shouldn't be blank.
+Choose whichever option is available.
+To complete the upload, click `Sketch>Upload` and the code should start running on your Phone by Mako!
+If it doesn't, you can contact <a href="mailto:help@phonebymako.com">help@phonebymako.com</a>.